HaxeFlixel/flixel-docs/documentation/02_handbook/21-debugger.md

 new TrackerProfile(FlxSprite, ["frameWidth", "frameHeight", "alpha", "origin", "offset", "scale"], [FlxObject])
 ```

-The first argument determines the class the profile belongs to, the second is an `Array<String>` of the properties.
+The first argument determines the class the profile belongs to, the second is an `Array<String>` containing the property names.
 The third argument is a list of extensions - in this case just `FlxObject`.
 This means that the properties defined in the tracker profile of `FlxObject` will be added to tracker windows for `FlxSprite` as well.
-This works recursively - `FlxObject` "extends" the `FlxBasic` tracker profile.
-So in a way, tracker profiles support inheritance.
+This works recursively - `FlxObject` "extends" the `FlxBasic` tracker profile, so any properties of that profile will be added as well.
 This is why `FlxG.debugger.track(_player)` in Mode's `PlayState#create()` creates a window with a longer list of properties than you'd initially expect from the `FlxSprite` profile:

 ![](../images/02_handbook/debugger/track-player.png)